raspberrypilearning/relax-stretch/en/step_1.md

 You can find the completed project at [rpf.io/p/en/sit-stretch-get](http://rpf.io/p/en/sit-stretch-get){:target="_blank"}.

 If you need to print this project, please use the printer-friendly version at [projects.raspberrypi.org/en/projects/sit-stretch/print](https://projects.raspberrypi.org/en/projects/sit-stretch/print){:target="_blank"}.

 --- /collapse ---

+**OR**

+--- collapse ---
+---
+title: Additional information for educators
+---

+You can download the completed project from [rpf.io/p/en/sit-stretch-get](http://rpf.io/p/en/sit-stretch-get){:target="_blank"}.

+If you need to print this project, please download the printer-friendly version from [projects.raspberrypi.org/en/projects/sit-stretch/print](https://projects.raspberrypi.org/en/projects/sit-stretch/print){:target="_blank"}.

+--- /collapse ---